Skip to content

 Combination of Sources

 Many applicants have funds from multiple sources.
-You must document each source separately and demonstrate how funds from different sources were combined into your current account balance.
+Document each source separately and demonstrate how funds from different sources were combined into your current account balance.

-USCIS requires not just proof of the original source, but also documentation of how money moved from its origin point to your current holding.
+USCIS requires proof of the original source.
+It also requires documentation of how money moved from its origin point to your current holding.
 This is called the "path of funds."
-The path of funds is especially important if:
+The path becomes load bearing if:

 Start at the source: Document where the money originated.
-If from salary, show tax returns and W-2s.
-If from business, show corporate tax returns and distribution statements.
+Salary income calls for tax returns and W-2s.
+Business income calls for corporate tax returns and distribution statements.

 Track intermediate steps: If you received funds in one account and later moved them to another account, provide statements from both accounts showing deposits and transfers.
 Use certified bank statements, not screenshots or printouts.

-Show accumulation to current balance: Use bank statements spanning the past 2-3 years showing how your current balance accumulated.
+Show accumulation to current balance: Use bank statements spanning the past two to three years showing how your current balance accumulated.
 USCIS wants to see the money building up over time in accounts you control.

 Address time gaps: If there's significant time between earning funds (e.g., selling property) and your current account balance, explain what happened to the money during that gap.
 Did you invest it?
 Hold it in another account?